Calendar Icon White

 When DSPM insights are connected to governance and runtime enforcement, governance becomes operational.
 Policies can be aligned with actual data locations, access paths, and exposure levels, enabling enforceable controls across AI and SaaS environments.
 In this way, DSPM does not sit alongside governance; it makes governance actionable within generative AI data security architectures.

-Governing and Securing ChatGPT and Generative AI in Practice
+Governing and Securing ChatGPT in Practice

 Compliance and Accountability in Generative AI Data Security